 We like to control things that have the potential of causing us harm because by controlling that thing we can prevent it from harming us.

-A girl who’s afraid that her boyfriend will dump her may try to overly control his life by constantly checking in on him to convince herself that he’s still with her.
+A girl who’s afraid that her boyfriend will dump her may try to overly control his life by constantly checking in on him.
+She does this to convince herself that he’s still with her.

-Similarly, a husband who fears that his wife may cheat on him might become very controlling.
-And parents who fear that their teen-aged son is susceptible to be influenced by a bad company might control him by imposing restrictions on him.
+Similarly, a husband who fears his wife will cheat on him might become controlling.
+Parents who fear their teenaged son is at risk of being negatively influenced by friends might control him by imposing restrictions.

-In the above cases, it is clear that the goal of trying to control others is to prevent inflicting harm on oneself or loved ones.
+In the above cases, it’s clear that the goal of trying to control others is to prevent harm for oneself or for loved ones.

 The fear of being controlled

-Oddly enough, those who fear being controlled by others may end up becoming control freaks themselves!
-The logic here is the same- pain/harm avoidance.
+Oddly enough, those who fear being controlled by others may end up becoming control freaks themselves.
+The logic here is the same- pain or harm avoidance.
 When we’re afraid that people are trying to control us, we may try to control them to prevent them from controlling us.

-Like most other personality traits, control freak-iness isn’t something you’re ‘stuck’ with.
-As always, understanding the reasons behind one’s controlling behaviour is the first step to overcoming it.
+Like many other personality traits, being a control freak isn’t something you’re stuck with.
+As always, understanding the reasons behind one’s controlling behavior is the first step to overcoming it.

-For example, a person who initially felt ‘without control’ in a new job might cease to be a control freak when he gets the hang of the things at his new workplace and starts to feel comfortable.
+For example, a person who initially felt without control in a new job might cease to be a control freak when they start to feel comfortable at their new workplace.

-However, people in whom ‘being a control freak’ is a dominant personality trait are most likely the ones in whom the need to feel in control was shaped by childhood experiences.
+However, people in whom being a control freak is a dominant personality trait are like that because of childhood experiences.

-For instance, if a girl felt sidelined since childhood and had no ‘say’ whatsoever in important family matters, she might grow up to become a controlling woman just to make up for the subconsciously held feelings of not being in control.
+For instance, if a girl felt sidelined since childhood and had no say whatsoever in important family matters, she might grow up to become a controlling woman.
+She turns into a control freak just to make up for the subconsciously-held feelings of not being in control.

-Since the need was shaped in childhood, it is deeply ingrained in her psyche and therefore it might be difficult for her to overcome this behaviour.
+Since the need was shaped in childhood, it’s deeply ingrained in her psyche and it might be difficult for her to overcome this behavior.
 Unless, of course, she becomes conscious of what she’s doing and why she’s doing it.